kiprotichgidii/kubernetes-submissions/ping_pong/README.md

     *   Exposes `GET /pings` to return just the current counter value `N`.
     *   The counter is persisted in a Postgres database.

-2.  **Log-output App**:
-    *   Consists of a `log-generator` that writes timestamps to an internal ephemeral volume.
-    *   Consists of a `log-reader` that:
-        *   Reads the latest timestamp from the internal volume.
-        *   Fetches the current ping count from the `Ping-pong` app via `http://ping-pong-svc:80/pings`.
-        *   Aggregates and displays the status.

 ## Build and Push Images